Showing posts with label Udon Thani. Show all posts

 Big Brazilian forward Bruno Correa had come on for Udon just before halftime and began to use his physical presence and nous to good effect.
 His flicked header helped his side back into the game just before the hour mark as Jetsada Badcharee scored at the back post.

-Udon poured forward looking to get at least a point out of the game.
+Udon poured forward, looking to get at least a point out of the game.
 Attacks were thwarted, and players on both sides went down too easily trying to fool the referee.
 The board went up for additional time.
 Steve and I were on the verge of leaving to look for a taxi.

 Then the ref was indeed fooled; at least it looked like it from our position.
 He pointed to the penalty spot for the softest of handball decisions against a dejected Chakrit Rawanprakone.
 Correa made no mistake with his kick to make it 2-2.

 There was no sign of any taxis anywhere around the perimeter as we made our way out.
-The security by the stadium entrance onto the main 2410 road couldn’t help.
+The security at the stadium entrance onto the main 2410 road couldn’t help.
 We started to walk along the road, praying to see a taxi.
 Our hopes were not high.

-Then out of nowhere, we received a huge boost.
+Then, out of nowhere, we received a huge boost.
 A large car pulled up.
 A gent in a Udon shirt asked where we were going?
 His English was certainly better than our Thai as he told us to get in.
 Suk was to become the hero of the hour.

 Suk couldn’t understand why we were at the game.
 He drove along in a state of disbelief as I explained my hobby and the other Thai clubs that I’d visited for matches.
 He was over the moon that we’d checked out his club.
 It seemed like a form of honour.

 Steve and I went on our way, enjoying yet another top night in Udon and its various establishments.
-The following day we sourced out the train option to Buriram as well as sampling some fantastic food in the Sports Bar on Soi Samphan.
+The following day, we sourced out the train option to Buriram as well as sampling some fantastic food in the Sports Bar on Soi Samphan.

 Udon hadn’t let us down.
 In fact, it could have done with being a little less inviting when I got the taste on the Monday evening, but that’s another story.